Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

     + Declare a stalemate (draw) if all of the spaces are used up and neither user or computer has 3 marks in a row

 + ## Future Features

     + Add a play again function to reset the board.

     + Add the option for two-player mode rather than user vs computer.

-    + Apply some logic to make the computer more competitive as playing against randomly-generated moves isn't particularly challenging.
+    + Apply some logic to make the computer more competitive.

 # Testing

 I have manually tested this project in the following ways:

 + The program passed through [pythonchecker.com](https://www.pythonchecker.com/) without any hints.

++ Tested the input validation:

+    + + User's mark of choice - entered characters not in list, numbers, special characters, uppercase characters

+    + + User's space on the board - entered characters not in list, numbers, special characters, uppercase characters

++ Tested in the local terminal and the deployed Heroku app.

 + I have tested the [README.md](https://github.com/Rob-Mundy/Noughts_and_Crosses#readme) file with the [MD Reader](https://chrome.google.com/webstore/detail/md-reader/medapdbncneneejhbgcjceippjlfkmkg) extension for Chrome.